 It was simply too darn tasty to keep to ourselves.

-We are, after all, entering the season of giving.
+We are, after all, in the thick of the season of gratitude and giving.

 And the best part is- for many of us- this gluten-free recipe has nary a single gum.

 No xanthan gum.
 No guar gum.
 No locust bean gum.